leontedev/Timely/README.md

 Although all the source code of Timely is available under the Mozilla Public License Version 2.0, the assets are not redistributable.

 If you’d like to help, here are some suggestions:
-- Just try running the app and let me know if you hit any problems.
+- Just run the app and let me know if you hit any problems.
-- If you spot any redundant code, or code that repeats itself that can sensible be refactored not to repeat, you’re welcome to clean it up.
+- If you spot redundant code, you could lend a hand in refactoring it.
 - Write new tests.
-It doesn’t matter how small they might seem, tests are always appreciated and won’t require you to modify any of the core code.
+Tests are always a great contribution and a great place to start.
 - If you find any bugs and can fix them, by all means do.
 - Right now the app is available only in English.
-If you could help with localization, that would be amazing!
+If you could help with localization, that would be a great contribution.
 - I postponed any work on theming, or a dark mode - as I am expecting some official API support at this WWDC.
+- Feature ideas are great and all, problem is, I already have dozens of them queued up :)

 ## Credits
 Timely is built using some third-party frameworks: